unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 This suits the blue board, as SWD is available via a pin header.<BR>
 It made flashing the board much easier than the green version.

-The blue board also has 4 *"conf"* solder pads available, connected to GPIO pins as follows:
+The blue board also has 4 *"conf"* solder pads available, connected as follows:

 | Pad | GPIO Pin | Function |
 | --- | --- | --- |